thegooddocsproject/templates/writing-tips.md

   * Use the outline to gather your thoughts about the main topics you need to tell your readers.
   * It's a lot easier to move things around with headings than to move blocks of content.
 * You may also find that you need to create two articles if the subject starts to branch.
-* Add any links you mention in the body of your discussion topic into the "See also" section.
+* Add any links you mention in the body of your content into the "See also" section.
 The inline links may get lost in long articles, and scanning for links adds to your audience's cognitive load.

 ## Titles and filenames